MartinSJRogers/VEdge_Detector/README.md

 # VEdge_Detector
 ## 1. Introduction: A tool for automatic coastal vegetation edge detection

 VEdge_Detector is a python-based tool for the automated detection of coastal vegetation edges in remote sensing imagery.
 The tool produces a heatmap, showing the pixels predicted with the highest confidence as being the vegetation line.
-The images below show the outputs produced by the VEdge_Detector tool in A. Covehithe, Suffolk.
-United Kingdom; B. Wilk auf Föhr, Germany and C. Varela, Guinea Bissau.
+The images below show the outputs produced by the VEdge_Detector tool in A) Suffolk, United Kingdom; B) Wilk auf Föhr, Germany and C) Varela, Guinea Bissau.

 ![alt text](https://github.com/MartinSJRogers/VEdge_Detector/blob/main/example_Images.png)

 ## 2. Background description

-Recent advances in remote sensing imagery availability and spatial resolution is providing new opportunities for the rapid, cost-effective detection of a shoreline’s location and its change over time.
-VEdge_Detector has been developed by training a convolutional neural network to identify coastal vegetation edges in c.30,000 remote sensing images of coastal areas.
-Further details of how the model has been trained and developed is outlined in the publications by Rogers et al. (2021).
+Recent advances in satellite imagery availability and spatial resolution is providing new opportunities for the rapid, cost-effective detection of a shoreline’s location and dynamics.
+VEdge_Detector has been developed by training a convolutional neural network to identify coastal vegetation edges in c.30,000 satellite images.
+Further details of how the model has been trained and developed is outlined in the publication by Rogers et al. (2021).

 The VEdge_Detector tool has been trained to differentiate between the coastal vegetation edge and other boundaries in a remote sensing image.
 This semantic information means the tool can discard other boundaries, including most inland field edges and other urban features.